-The 2018 ESPP allows eligible employees to purchase up to an aggregate of 30,000 shares of the Company's common stock.
-Under the 2018 ESPP, on the first day of each offering period, each eligible employee for that offering period has the option to enroll for that offering period, which allows the eligible employees to purchase shares of the Company's common stock at the end of the offering period.
-Each offering period under the 2018 ESPP is for six months, which can be modified from time-to-time.
+The 2019 ESPP allows eligible employees to purchase up to an aggregate of 15,000 shares of the Company's common stock.
+Under the 2019 ESPP, on the first day of each offering period, each eligible employee for that offering period has the option to enroll for that offering period, which allows the eligible employees to purchase shares of the Company's common stock at the end of the offering period.
+Each offering period under the 2019 ESPP is for six months, which can be modified from time-to-time.
 Subject to limitations, each participant will be permitted to purchase a number of shares determined by dividing the employee's accumulated payroll deductions for the offering period by the applicable purchase price, which is equal to 85 percent of the fair market value of our common stock at the beginning or end of each offering period, whichever is less.
-A participant must designate in his or her enrollment package the percentage (if any) of compensation to be deducted during that offering period for the purchase of stock under the 2018 ESPP, subject to the statutory limit under the Code.
-As of December 31, 2018, there were 28,242 shares available for future issuance under the 2018 ESPP, after taking into account the shares issued below.
+A participant must designate in his or her enrollment package the percentage (if any) of compensation to be deducted during that offering period for the purchase of stock under the 2019 ESPP, subject to the statutory limit under the Code.
+As of December 31, 2019, 11,041 shares were available for future grants under the 2019 ESPP.

-The 2018 ESPP and 2014 ESPP are considered compensatory plans with the related compensation cost written off over the sixmonth offering period.
-The compensation expense related to the 2018 ESPP for the year ended December 31, 2018 was \$32,000.
-The compensation expense related to the 2014 ESPP for the year ended December 31, 2017 was \$36,000.
+The 2019 ESPP and 2018 ESPP are considered compensatory plans with the related compensation cost written off over the six-month offering period.
+The compensation expense related to the 2019 ESPP and 2018 ESPP for the year ended December 31, 2019 and 2018 was \$28,000 and \$32,000, respectively.
 As of December 31, 2018, approximately \$38,000 of employee payroll deductions, which have been withheld since July 1, 2018, the commencement of the offering period ending December 31, 2018, are included in accrued expenses in the accompanying balance sheet.
-In January 2019, 1,758 shares that were purchased as of December 31, 2018, were issued under the 2018 ESPP, and approximately \$3,000 of employee payroll deductions accumulated at December 31, 2018, related to acquiring such shares, was transferred from accrued expenses to additional paid in capital.
+In January 2019, 177 shares that were purchased as of December 31, 2018, were issued under the 2018 ESPP, and approximately \$3,000 of employee payroll deductions accumulated at December 31, 2018, related to acquiring such shares, was transferred from accrued expenses to additional paid in capital.
 The remaining \$35,000 was returned to the employees.
-In July 2017, 1,776 shares that were purchased as of June 30, 2017, were issued under the 2014 ESPP, and approximately \$64,000 of employee payroll deductions accumulated at June 30, 2017, related to acquiring such shares, was transferred from accrued expenses to additional paid in capital.
-In January 2017, 250 shares that were purchased as of December 31, 2016, were issued under the 2014 ESPP, and approximately \$10,000 of employee payroll deductions accumulated at December 31, 2016, related to acquiring such shares, was transferred from accrued expenses to additional paid in capital.
-No employee deductions were withheld during 2017.
+In August 2019, 2,381 shares that were purchased as of June 30, 2019, were issued under the 2019 ESPP, and approximately \$29,000 of employee payroll deductions accumulated at June 30, 2019, related to acquiring such shares, was transferred from accrued expenses to additional paid in capital.
+The remaining \$16,000 was returned to the employees.
+As of December 31, 2019, approximately \$9,000 of employee payroll deductions, which have been withheld since July 1, 2019, the commencement of the offering period ending December 31, 2019, are included in accrued expenses in the accompanying balance sheet.
+In January 2020, 1,578 shares that were purchased as of December 31, 2019, were issued under the 2019 ESPP, and approximately \$2,000 of employee payroll deductions accumulated at December 31, 2019, related to acquiring such shares, was transferred from accrued expenses to additional paid in capital.
+The remaining \$7,000 was returned to the employees.